Mephies/TMTA20/README.md

 **1.1.2 Entry Criteria Defined**

-- Requirements: All functional and non-functional requirements must be clearly defined and approved.
+- Requirements: The functional and non-functional requirements must be clearly defined and accepted.
-- Tools: Jira and Zephyr Squad must be installed, configured, and accessible to the testing team.
+- Tools: Must be installed, configured, and accessible to the testers; such as Jira and Zephyr Squad.
-- Resources: All required human resources, including testers and developers, must be available.
+- Resources: The human resources, including testers and developers, must be available.
-- Documentation: Test plan, test cases, and any necessary documentation must be completed and reviewed.
+- Documentation: Must be completed and reviewed; such as the test plan, test cases and any other necessary documentation.

 **1.1.3 Exit Criteria Defined**